netZoo/netZooM/README.md

 ## I/O

-Use MATLAB binary files (mat-file) instead of text files for I/O can boost the performance (>10x faster).
+Use MATLAB binary files (mat-file) instead of text files for I/O which boost the performance (>10x faster).

 ## Reusing the processed middle files

-Save the input expression matrix (transposed), normalized motif/PPI networks, and the aggregated PANDA network to binary files (mat-file) for later use in each LIONESS run: expression matrix can only be saved to v7.3 mat file (compressed Matlab HDF5 format) when its size is over 2GB; normalized motif/PPI networks and output PANDA network can be saved as v6 uncompressed mat files for faster I/O efficiency.
+Save the input expression matrix (transposed), normalized motif/PPI networks, and the aggregated PANDA network to binary files (mat-file) for later use in each LIONESS run: expression matrix can only be saved to v7.3 mat file (compressed Matlab HDF5 format) when its size is over 2GB; normalized motif/PPI networks and output PANDA network can be saved as v6 uncompressed mat files for best I/O efficiency.

 ## Computing gene-gene coexpression matrix